COGS108/Projects/FinalProject_Guidelines.md

 As far as resources go, it is okay to ask other teams what they are doing in terms of sources, presentation plans, and so on.
 As long as you are not using another team’s work and claiming it as your own, collaboration with classmates is encouraged.
 If you find a good source of datasets, please share with everyone on Piazza!

+## Previous COGS 108 Final Projects

+See Prof. Voytek’s write-up of excellent class projects from the Spring 2017 instance of COGS 108 [here](https://voyteklab.com/uc-san-diego-data-science-projects/), all of which received perfect scores.

+Additionally, previous projects can be viewed from when this course ran in [Spring 2017](https://github.com/COGS108/FinalProjects-Sp17), [Winter 2018](https://github.com/COGS108/FinalProjects-Wi18), [Spring 2019](https://github.com/COGS108/FinalProjects-Sp19), [Fall 2019](https://github.com/COGS108/FinalProjects-Fa19), [Winter 2020](https://github.com/COGS108/FinalProjects-Wi20), [Spring 2020](https://github.com/COGS108/FinalProjects-Sp20), [Fall 2020](https://github.com/COGS108/FinalProjects-Fa20),  [Winter 2021](https://github.com/COGS108/FinalProjects-Wi21), [Spring 2023](https://github.com/COGS108/FinalProjects-Sp23).
+Note first, that these projects are of variable quality and second, that if you get inspiration or code from previous projects, this must be noted in your project, giving attribution to the former groups’ work.

 ## How to Find Datasets